HubertTang/PLASMe/README.md

 # PLASMe

-PLASMe is a tool to identify PLASMid contigs from short-read assemblies using the Transformer.
+PLASMe is a tool to identify plasmid contigs from short-read assemblies using the Transformer.
 PLASMe capitalizes on the strength of alignment and learning-based methods.
 Closely related plasmids can be easily identified using the alignment component in PLASMe, while diverged plasmids can be predicted using order-specific Transformer models.

 # Required Dependencies

-1. Python 3.x
+* Python 3.x
-2. Pytorch
+* Pytorch
-3. diamond
+* diamond
-4. blast
+* blast
-5. biopython
+* biopython
-6. numpy
+* numpy
-7. pandas
+* pandas

 # Quick install